 This approach focuses more on you trying to close for your immediate goal, which is trying to get the prospect to move to the next step in your sales process, which may be a meeting or appointment.

 Your ultimate goal is to sell the product, which the prospect is not ready to commit to with this sales objection.
-And that is fine, but that is not what you are trying to achieve here, so educate the prospect on this and use this as a way to get around that sales objection.
+That is fine, but that is not what you are trying to achieve here, so educate the prospect on this and use this as a way to get around that sales objection.